Phage therapy: Liquid

-Phages can usually be freeze-dried and turned into pills without materially reducing efficiency.
-Temperature stability up to 55 °C and shelf lives of 14 months have been shown for some types of phages in pill form.
 Application in liquid form is possible, stored preferably in refrigerated vials.
 Oral administration works better when an antacid is included, as this increases the number of phages surviving passage through the stomach.
 Topical administration often involves application to gauzes that are laid on the area to be treated.
+Liquid bacteriophages are also utilized for local applications, such as wound dressings and topical treatments, as well as external administration, including sprays and rinses.